Ruins in the Sacred Valley, Peru

-Everyone goes to Peru to see the Incan Ruins of Machu Picchu, but did you know there are many more famous ruins in the Cusco area?
+Everyone goes to Peru to see the Incan Ruins of Machu Picchu, but did you know there are many more famous Inca ruins near Cusco?

 Pisaq is the closest neighboring city to Cusco.